w3c/wai-media-guide/planning.md

 For audio-only, captions enable people who are hard of hearing to get the richness of listening to the audio and fill in what they don't hear well by reading the captions.

 Transcripts are needed to provide access to people who are Deaf-blind and use braille.
-Also, transcripts have several [additional benefits](/design-develop/media/#additional-benefits) to all users.
+Also, transcripts are used by people without disabilities, as listed in a separate page under [Benefits to Organizations and Individuals](/index/#benefits-to-organizations-and-individuals).

 ### Descriptive Transcripts